httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 Dictionary members convey hashing algorithm preferences (see {{algorithms}}).
 Member-keys convey the hashing algorithm (see {{algorithms}}), member-values convey an ascending relative weighted preference between 0 and 10.
+1 is the least preferred, 10 is the most preferred; a value of 0 means "not acceptable".
 Member-values MUST be of type sf-integer, in the range 0 to 10.

 Examples: